-In Christianity, the word "trinity" describes the belief in Christian theology that the one God of the universe is comprised of three persons: the God the Father, the Son, Jesus Christ, and the Holy Spirit.
+The word "Trinity" describes the belief in Christian theology that the one God of the universe is comprised of three persons: the God the Father, the Son, Jesus Christ, and the Holy Spirit.
 It has been the conviction of Christians throughout the centuries that this is what the Bible teaches.
 The word "trinity" comes from the Latin word trinitas, meaning "three."

 The word "trinity" doesn't appear in the Bible; rather, it is a theological label meant to summarize the passages of the Bible, which teach that the Father, Son, and Holy Spirit are each fully God.
 This labeling is similar to other doctrines such as "communion," "incarnation," "free will," "rapture," and "advent" - where the word doesn't appear in the Bible.

 The early church father Tertullian (c.
 155-230), who wrote in Latin, is believed to have first used the term trinity to describe the God of the Bible.

 The doctrine of the trinity distinguishes Christianity from other religions including, Mormonism, Jehovah's Witnesses, and Unitarian Universalism.
 These groups reject the doctrine, in part, because the word trinity isn't used in the Bible, it doesn't make philosophical sense to them, and they don't believe that it is compatible with monotheism.

 The Doctrine of the Trinity in history